Defimatt/InflationDest/README.md

 Should be fairly simple to work out, but there's a quick YouTube explanation here: https://www.youtube.com/watch?v=OPptZZjVcTk

+This app requires the .NET Framework.
+If you have a recent version of Windows with Windows Update enabled, you should have it already.
+If not, you can get it at http://www.microsoft.com/en-us/download/details.aspx?id=30653

 ### Tips:

 Tips gratefully received!